all pictures courtesy of Michel Craipeau (Flickr dec 2008).

 Facing the Atlantic Ocean, les Sables d´Olonne is a community in the west of France.
 It has all the nice attractions of a french coastal holiday resort: sun, sea, beaches, promenades, restaurants... but it has one atrraction that is very special.

-An old quarter of the town, named l´île penotte (the penotte island) is dotted with wall decorations done as mosaic.
+An old quarter of the town, named l´île penotte (the penotte island) is dotted with wall decorations executed as mosaic.

 Life and works

-When Danielle Arnaud, also known as "Dan", who was born in les Sables d´Olonne, came to live in that neighbourhood, she got the idea to decorate the entrance of her house with a mosaique composed of shells.
+When Danielle Arnaud, also known as Dan, who was born in les Sables d´Olonne, settled in that neighbourhood, she got the idea to decorate the entrance of her house with a mosaic composed of shells.

 From 1997 on this creative activity gradually was extended to other houses and streets in the neighbourhood and currently the entire neighnourhood of l´îsle penotte has been decorated with Danielle´s colourful shell frescoes.

 The local authorities are sympathetic to this creative variety of urban renewal and they agree that many of the street name signs and other public utilities are adorned too.